When you start lifting weights, your first, second, and third priority should be this:

 Now it’s time for the fun part—deciding what you want to improve.

 There are a few ways to go about this, but the simplest is to focus on whatever you’re worst at.

-Let’s say your bench and deadlift are both intermediate, but your squat puts you in the “beginner” category.
-In that case, you need to work on your squat.
+Let’s say your bench press and deadlift are both in the Intermediate category, but your squat puts you in the Beginner category.
+In that case, you need to stop skipping leg day and work on your squat.

 Or, maybe you’re decently strong on all of your lifts.
 What do you do then?

 Well, you can pick whatever you want to work on most, or get stronger on everything.

 You should also consider what parts of your physique you want to improve the most as well.
 Remember that strength and size are closely correlated, so the muscle groups most involved in whatever lift you focus on are also generally going to grow the most.

 For example, if your bench press is your best lift according to the strength standards, but you still want your chest to grow more than your legs, back, or shoulders, then it makes sense to focus on improving your bench versus your squat, deadlift, or overhead press.

 Once you’ve decided what exercise to focus on, a good rule of thumb is to try to move up one category from where you are now.
 Once you reach the next category, move up again.
 If you reach the Advanced category, though, you may want to set smaller goals such as “add 10 pounds to my bench.”